 - In The Amazing World of Gumball, Gumball asks Darwin if he knows Chinese.
 Darwin responds with a long sentence in Chinese, which is subtitled "No".

-- A Japanese fansub of My Little Pony: Friendship Is Magic (the fifth episode, to be exact) messes with the subtitles at two points: when Spike has the hiccups, his subtitles shake around a bit, and a Gilda's subtitles are written in a different, more graceful font when she's making fun of Fluttershy.
+- A Japanese fansub of My Little Pony: Friendship Is Magic (the fifth episode, to be exact) messes with the subtitles at two points: when Spike has the hiccups, his subtitles shake around a bit, and Gilda's subtitles are written in a different, more graceful typeface when she's making fun of Fluttershy.

 - A common, universal running gag is to say something incredibly long only to have the subtitles be a single word or vice-versa.

 - BBC News tends to add subtitles to thickly-accented or dialectic English speakers, even if they are otherwise intelligible.